-World Series Swims has today announced a new marathon distance ocean swimming event for the Gold Coast, to be held on May 30, 2020.
+In October 2019 World Series Swims announced a new marathon distance ocean swimming event for the Gold Coast in 2020, but due to COVID 19, the inaugural event was re-scheduled to May 29, 2021.

 SWIM THE GOLD COAST is a 21.5km open water swim, from Coolangatta Beach to Surfers Paradise and is open to both individual and team participation.